Paw Patrol: Live events

-In April 2016, a stage show titled PAW Patrol Live: Race to the Rescue was announced.
-The show features the PAW Patrol characters competing in a race.
-It toured Canada, the United States, Mexico, New Zealand, Australia and the Philippines.
-A sequel show, titled PAW Patrol Live: The Great Pirate Adventure, was announced in June 2017.
-It follows the PAW Patrol as they rescue Cap'n Turbot from a cavern, and it will tour the same countries as its predecessor.
+In April 2016, a stage show titled Paw Patrol Live: Race to the Rescue was announced.
+The show features the Paw Patrol characters competing in a race.
+It toured in Canada, the United States, Mexico, New Zealand, Australia and the Philippines.

+A sequel show, titled Paw Patrol Live: The Great Pirate Adventure, was announced in June 2017.
+It follows the Paw Patrol as they rescue Cap'n Turbot from a cavern, and it will tour the same countries as its predecessor.
 The shows are produced by VStar Entertainment Group, which is best known for producing the popular Sesame Street Live touring shows for 37 years.

-Mascots based on the PAW Patrol characters have appeared at events across Canada, the United States, and the United Kingdom.
+Mascots based on the Paw Patrol characters have appeared at events across Canada, the United States, and the United Kingdom.
 They joined an "Etch A Sketch Day" celebration at Spin Master's office in Toronto on July 26, 2016.
 The characters, along with replicas of the Lookout tower from the program, were included as part of the Nick Jr. Play Date Tour in autumn 2015.
 Marshall and Chase made appearances at shopping malls throughout Nottingham, Suffolk, and Somerset in the U.K. in the summer of 2016.
 Multiple meet-and-greet events attracted far more attendees than expected, with some reaching over 5,000 visitors.
 They appeared for the first time in Northern Ireland at Glenarm Castle on July 13, 2016.
 They are scheduled to appear regularly in a Nickelodeon-themed area of the Thurrock's Lakeside Shopping Centre located on the outskirts of London, England.

 Like many children's properties, unauthorized productions and events using copyright infringing costumes featuring the show's characters have attracted the attention of Spin Master and Nickelodeon.
 In February 2016, several Greene King pubs in the U.K. scheduled breakfast events with costumed characters modelled after the pups.
 Nickelodeon forced the chain to stop every event by threatening a lawsuit if they went ahead.
 There was some consumer backlash as a result, but the events were not held.

 Rubble spin-off series

 On November 3, 2021, Nickelodeon and Spin Master stated that an untitled spin-off series focusing on one of the main six pups was in development, and was set to premiere in 2023.
 On March 24, 2022, it was announced that the spin-off series would focus on Rubble.
 In November 2022, the series' title was revealed to be Rubble & Crew.
-Rather than Guru Studio, the spinoff is animated by Jam Filled Entertainment, and premiered on February 3, 2023.
+Rather than Guru Studio, the spinoff is animated by Jam Filled Entertainment and premiered on February 3, 2023.